c-m/GPU-Computing-workshop/README.md

 GPU-Computing-workshop
 ======================

-a little introduction into CUDA API that I participated
+A little introduction into CUDA API that I participated.
+This workshop was presented by Andrei Trandafir (Linkedin address: http://ro.linkedin.com/pub/andrei-trandafir/29/13b/969 )

 Readme for the "GPU_Workshop" project